-Delia is an affiliate professor with African American Studies and Women and Gender Studies.
-She offers undergraduate courses such as “The Black Subject in 19th Century American Literature and Culture,” “Disability, Narratives, and the Black Body,” and “African American Literature I,” as well as graduate courses on Critical Disability Studies and 19th Century African American Literature.
+Delia is an affiliate professor with African American Studies and Gender, Sexualities, and Women Studies.
+She offers undergraduate courses such as “The Black Subject in 19th Century American Literature and Culture,” “Disability, Narratives, and the Black Body,” and “African American Literature I,” as well as graduate courses on Critical Disability Studies, Gender and Sexualities in African American Literature, and Slave Narratives and Neo-Slave Narratives.
 She recently received a grant from the Center for the Study of Race and Race Relations to co-teach a course on Race and Disability in US History and Literature.

 - office: Turlington Hall 4354